simple555a/calcgraph/README.md

 ### Evaluating the Graph's Work Queue

+When new values are passed to a graph node via `Input::append`, the Node is scheduled on the graph's work queue. `Graph::operator()()` is a thread-safe method to remove all outstanding work from the queue, and evaluate the "dirty" nodes one by one in the order of their `Work::id` fields.
+After a dirty node has been evaluated, any connected inputs are always added to the `std::priority_queue` heap of nodes to evaluate (skipping duplicates; i.e. nodes that are already in the heap ready for evaluation), depending on the propagation policy.
+This node-by-node evaluation continues until the heap is empty, at which point `Graph::operator()()` returns.
+Now, cycles in the logic graph are expected, so to avoid entering an infinite loop the function only evaluates nodes in strictly monotonically-increasing order.
+If the next node on the heap has a lower or equal id to the node that was just evaluated, it is removed from the heap and put back on the Graph's work queue.

+A helper method `evaluate_repeatedly` repeated calls `Graph::operator()()` on the graph passed as an argument, yielding if the run queue is empty.
+This method is designed for a dedicated thread to use so it can process graph updates as they come in without blocking, at the cost of fully-utilizing the core the thread is scheduled on.

 ### Input Policies

 Each node in the calculation graph is responsible for storing its own input values.
 How they're stored, and how the (and which) values are passed to the node's function is determined by the input policy.
 Each argument to the function has its own independent input policy, and the initial value of the input (that will be passed to the node's function if no other input values have been receieved) is also configurable via the `NodeBuilder` object.
 The policies include: